 Will not correct the spelling, grammar or punctuation of any students questions.

-Don’t worry if work is taking you abroad during the event, you can easily take part from there, as long as you have access to the internet and some free time.
+Don’t worry if work is taking you abroad during the activity, you can easily take part from there, as long as you have access to the internet and some free time.
 In fact several of our scientists are permanently based outside the UK.

 You can answer the questions on the site whenever is convenient for you, the only time you need to be aware of are live chats; which run through the UK school day (8.30am – 4pm).
 There may be a couple of after school STEM clubs which run until 5pm.